Originally published August 18, 2016

 Eating collagen does not equal having more collagen.
 As put in this article from TIME magazine, “Just as the dietary fat you swallow doesn’t directly translate to body fat, swallowing collagen doesn’t become collagen in or between your bones.”

-In this article by NPR, they quote Kantha Shelke, a food scientist who says “Eating a diet rich in leafy green vegetables is ideal.
+Kantha Shelke, a food scientist and clinical nutritionist, says “Eating a diet rich in leafy green vegetables is ideal.
 Plants offer richer sources in collagen building blocks and, in addition, provide nutrients not found in sufficient quantities in meats or broth.”

 Healing the stomach lining

-And as for it being healing for the stomach lining, particularly from the gelatin, there are some great plant-based sources for that too.
+And as for it being healing for the stomach lining, particularly from the gelatin, there are some great plant-based alternatives for that too.
 Particularly fermented foods.

 There are many other foods that have been shown to contribute towards healing the stomach lining and digestive tract, such as seaweed, aloe vera, healthy fats and turmeric.

 Vitamins and minerals

-So the animal product-reliant parts are kind of useless… Or at the very least, unnecessary and over-hyped.
+So the animal product-reliant parts are not necessary and are over-hyped.
 It’s all in aid of making what our bodies already naturally produce and plant-sourced vitamins and minerals are the best option to actually help it do that.

 A Plant-Based Option Works The Same (If Not Better)

-So now we’ve established that the bones in this healing broth are not only unnecessary but also not as nutritious as plant-based sources, it seems pretty clear that using a bunch of wholesome plant-based ingredients is going to be WAY more healing.
+So now we’ve established that the bones in this healing broth are not only unnecessary but also not as nutritious as plant-based sources, it seems pretty clear that using a bunch of wholesome plant-based ingredients is going to be healing.
 And way more appealing, too.

 The bottom line though is that we shouldn’t be relying on a broth to “heal” our guts!
 Because that’s silly.

 Vegan Bone Broth Alternative Ingredients